AgnitumuS/ubjs/apps/docs-adminui/docs/show-list.md

 ### cmdData.columns
 array<object|string> of display columns.
-If `columns` is unset, will automatically computed from fieldList.
+If `columns` is unset, will automatically compute from fieldList.

 ### cmdData.columns[].format
 `format` can be as function or string.